 The relationship between infant feeding and maternal wellbeing is very significant, and difficulties with one can directly affect the other.

 Stressful/traumatic labour and delivery, and unplanned caesarean birth are risk factors for delayed lactogenesis, and so birth trauma and breastfeeding difficulties may co-exist.
 There is currently no birth debriefing clinic running at St Michael’s, but mothers who delivered at Southmead can be referred to their Afterthoughts clinic using this form.
-There is also a service currently running through Bluebell with a specialist midwife offering 1:1 debrief over zoom.

 The Remedy Perinatal Mental Health page also has information including local resources and how to refer to the service.
 The GIPFN also has helpful information and resources on their Maternal Mental Health page.